Docs

 • Any function that fetches data should be a GET method.

-• Make sure to use the createAuthEndpoint function to create the endpoint.
+• Make sure to use the createAuthEndpoint function to create API endpoints.

 Schema